HeistTeam1/Heistmusicbot/README.md

 - 💥 Fully open source and free.
 - ☁️ Can run easily on **Render**, or your VPS.
 - 🌱 Easy to set up with one-click deploy buttons.
-- ❄️ Uses custom FrozenGram fork for enhanced stability.
+- ❄️ Uses custom Heist Team fork for enhanced stability.

 ---